Temp Tag 101: Temporary License Plates Explained. What You Need to Know

 Disclaimer: The information provided by Dirt Legal is for general informational purposes only and does not constitute legal or financial advice.
 Please consult your CPA or attorney for guidance on all financial and legal matters.

 Ever wondered why temporary license plates exist?
-These short-term permits—commonly called temp tags or drive out tags—make vehicles drivable while permanent plates are being processed.
-Without them, newly purchased cars or out-of-state vehicles would be stuck until DMV paperwork clears.
+Also called temp tags or drive out tags, these short-term permits allow vehicles to be driven before permanent plates arrive.
+Without them, newly purchased or out-of-state vehicles could sit idle until DMV paperwork is processed.

 A temporary license plate (sometimes called a temp title) serves as provisional registration and proof of ownership until your permanent plates arrive.
 To avoid mistakes and delays, many drivers choose to work with a trusted provider like Dirt Legal to handle the process quickly and correctly.